-- Be recommended by the faculty and approved by the Board of Trustees. - 2.
-Complete at least 128 semester hours, including 40 hours of upper division credit. - Satisfactorily complete specific requirements for prescribed classes in the major, minor, and general education and meet the residency requirements. - 4.
-Earn a minimum cumulative GPA of 2.00\. - Earn a minimum GPA of 2.25 in upper division major or emphasis course work.
-No course with a grade below C may apply toward a major, minor, concentration, or emphasis.
-Only courses required for the student's major or emphasis will be included in computing the major GPA. - Nursing majors must have a minimum cumulative GPA of 2.5 in all nursing courses. - 7.
-Take at least 12 hours in the major and 6 hours in the minor of upper division courses, except for the BS in General Studies.
+- 1. Be recommended by the faculty and approved by the Board of Trustees. - 2.
+Complete at least 128 credit hours, including 40 hours of upper division credit.

-- 8. Take a Major Field Achievement Test as designated by the major department.
+- 3. Satisfactorily complete specific requirements for prescribed classes in the major, minor, and general education and meet the residency requirements. - 4.
+Earn a minimum cumulative GPA of 2.00. - Earn a minimum GPA of 2.25 in upper division major or emphasis course work.
+No class with a grade below C may apply toward a major, minor, concentration, or emphasis.
+Only courses required for the student's major or emphasis will be included in computing the major GPA. - 6.
+Nursing majors must have a minimum cumulative GPA of 2.5 in all nursing courses.
+Elementary Education majors must have a minimum cumulative GPA of 2.75.
+See Nursing and Education sections for special graduation requirements for these majors. - 7.
+Take at least 12 credit hours in the major and 6 credit hours in the minor of upper division courses, except for the BS in General Studies. - 8.
+Take a Major Field Achievement Test as designated by the major department.
 This comprehensive examination will cover material the student is expected to know as a graduating senior in his/ her major.
-(See the Academic Calendar inside the front cover for scheduled date.) - 9.
+See the Academic Calendar inside the front cover for scheduled date. - 9.
 Take the College Base General Education Assessment.
 A senior who does not achieve a minimum score of 200 in any section must retake that section or sections.
-The retake cost is \$30.00 for one section and \$40.00 for more than one section.
-Students missing the two scheduled testing times will have to pay \$40.00 to take the test individually at the Counseling Center.
-(See Academic Calendar for the scheduled date.)
-All payments must be made in cash. - \ Elementary Education majors must have a minimum cumulative GPA of 2.75.
-See Nursing and Education sections for special graduation requirements for these majors.
+The retake cost is \$30 for one section and \$40 for more than one section.
+Students missing the two scheduled testing times will have to pay \$40 to take the test individually at the Counseling Center.
+See Academic Calendar for the scheduled date.
+All payments must be made in cash.